fossabot/CreativeProject/README.md

 #### Timeline

-Due to the Shell Edition moving from an independent repository to a branch of The Pony Information Project, there are two different links for commits.
+Due to the Shell Edition moving from an independent repository to a branch of The Pony Information Project, there are two different links for this edition's commits.

 * Click [here](https://github.com/harens/PonyInfoGuide-ShellEdition/commits/master) for the first 90 commits of the Shell Edition.
 I updated this repo between the 28th and the 30th of April.

-* Click [here](https://github.com/harens/ThePonyInformationProject/commits/master) for the commits of both the Website and the Shell Edition branch.
+* Click [here](https://github.com/harens/ThePonyInformationProject/commits/Shell-Edition) for the commits of the Shell Edition branch

+* Click [here](https://github.com/harens/ThePonyInformationProject/commits/master) for the commits of the website.

 #### Languages Utilised